awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 + You cannot specify multiple network interfaces\.
 + You cannot assign specific private IP addresses\.
 When an instance launches, a private address is allocated from the CIDR range of the subnet in which the instance is launched\.
 For more information on specifying CIDR ranges for your VPC or subnet, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
 + To specify an existing network interface to use, its device index must be 0 \(eth0\)\.
 For this scenario, you must use the CLI or API to create the Auto Scaling group\.
 When you create the group using the CLI create\-auto\-scaling\-group command or API CreateAutoScalingGroup action, you must specify the Availability Zones parameter instead of the subnet \(VPC zone identifier\) parameter\.
-+ You cannot use host placement affinity\.
++ You cannot use host placement affinity or target a specific host by choosing a host ID\.
++ Support for host tenancy \(Dedicated Hosts\) is only available if you specify a host resource group\.
+For more information, see [Host Resource Groups](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide*\.
+Note that each AMI based on a license configuration association can be mapped to only one host resource group at a time\.

 **To create a new launch template for an Auto Scaling group using the console**